cortrudolph/SLU_IO_Psych/content/post/post1/index.md

 ---
-title: SLU IO News
+title: SLU IO Psychology News
 ---

-Congratulations to someone for something!
+Congratulations to someone for something that they did!

 <!--more-->